Color photography: Screen-plate era

-Lippmann photography is a way of making a color photograph that relies on Bragg reflection planes in the emulsion to make the colors.
-It is similar to using the colors of soap bubbles to make an image.
-Gabriel Jonas Lippmann won the Nobel Prize in physics in 1908 for the creation of the first color photographic process using a single emulsion.
+In this process, light waves reflected back into the photographic plate and interfered with incoming waves, creating standing wave patterns.
+These patterns reflected specific wavelengths, which is achieved by recording the optical standing waves within a single-layer, ultra-fine-grain emulsion made up of silver iodide and/or silver bromide in albumen.
+In doing so, he successfully seized color as a physical property of light rather than a chemical approximation.
+Gabriel Jonas Lippmann won the Nobel Prize in Physics in 1908 for the creation of the first color photographic process using a single emulsion.
 The method is based on the interference phenomenon.
 The color fidelity is extremely high but the images can not be reproduced and viewing requires very specific lighting conditions.
 The development of the Autochrome process quickly rendered the Lippmann method redundant.
 The method is still utilized to make singular images that cannot be copied for security purposes.

 The first commercially successful color process, the Lumière Autochrome, invented by the French Lumière brothers, reached the market in 1907.
 Instead of colored strips, it was based on an irregular screen plate filter made of three colors of dyed grains of potato starch which were too small to be individually visible.
 The light sensitive emulsion was coated directly onto the screen plate, eliminating problems due to imperfect contact between the screen and image.
 Reversal processing was used to convert the negative image which was initially produced into a positive image by removing the exposed silver metal, and re-exposing the remaining silver halide, so no printing or screen registration was required.
 The shortcomings of the Autochrome process were the expense (one plate cost about as much as a dozen black-and-white plates of the same size), the relatively long exposure times which made hand-held "snapshots" and photographs of moving subjects impractical, and the density of the finished image due to the presence of the light-absorbing color screen.

-Viewed under optimum conditions and by daylight as intended, a well-made and well-preserved Autochrome can look startlingly fresh and vivid.
-Unfortunately, modern film and digital copies are usually made with a highly diffused light source, which causes loss of color saturation and other ill effects due to light scatter within the structure of the screen and emulsion, and by fluorescent or other artificial light which alters the color balance.
-The capabilities of the process should not be judged by the dull, washed-out, odd-colored reproductions commonly seen.
+Viewed under conditions and daylight, a well-made and well-preserved Autochrome can look fresh and vivid.
+But, modern film and digital copies are usually made with a highly diffused light source, which causes loss of color saturation and other effects due to light scatter within the structure of the screen and emulsion, and by fluorescent or other artificial light which alters the color balance.
+The capabilities of the process should not be judged by the dull commonly seen.